whiprandolph/bestseller/Part 3 - The Deepest Revolution/02 - Integrity and Bravery.md

 Just as a bridge requires structural integrity to remain strong, and individuals require integrity to remain integrated and whole, human cultures require integrity to remain healthy.

 People can agree to protect each other from attack, share resources, or agree to live respectfully together, but will they actually keep their agreements?
-Integrity allows people to uphold important agreements, and thus I believe integrity forms the structure of any healthy culture.
+Integrity allows people to uphold the laws they choose to live by, and thus I believe integrity forms the structure of any healthy culture.
 Can I rely on my neighbors to support me if enemies approach?
 If one neighbor acts disrespectfully, can I rely on the rest of my neighbors to stand in solidarity with me, and ensure that everyone enjoys a baseline of mutual respect?

 This all comes down to integrity.
 Do people consistently speak the truth and keep their promises, even when it might be uncomfortable or dangerous?
 Do my neighbors "do the right thing" even if they haven't promised to?
 If not, then I cannot trust my neighbors, and I'm on my own.
 When people consistently show integrity, then everybody can relax into a deep trust of each other.
 We know that we can rely on each other no matter what comes, and I believe this widespread, total integrity is part of what allows people to maintain a healthy culture, where "the most secure feeling in the world" is simply a normal part of life.

-### Bravery: the Capacity to Act with Integrity of Service in any Situation
+### Bravery: the Capacity to Act in Service in any Situation

 For years I thought of bravery as the ability to aggressively face danger without fear.

-Finally I found a deeper perspective on bravery offered by the Sioux man Ohiyesa:
+Eventually I found a deeper perspective on bravery offered by the Sioux man Ohiyesa:

 > [An Indian's] own conception of bravery makes of it a high moral virtue, for to him it consists not so much in aggressive self-assertion as in absolute self-control.
 The truly brave man, we contend, yields neither to fear nor anger, desire nor agony; he is at all times master of himself; his courage rises to the heights of chivalry, patriotism, and real heroism.

-I think of bravery this way: I think of bravery this way: _A person showing bravery remains fully conscious and acts in service of what matters under any challenge._
+I think of bravery this way: _A person showing bravery remains fully conscious and acts in service of what matters under any challenge._

 In other words, bravery is simply a person's ability to act in service no matter what.
 That is, they'll "do the right thing" or "stand for what's right" even if it's scary or uncomfortable.

-If people only stood in solidarity when it felt good, solidarity would not be worth much!
+If people only stood in solidarity when it felt comfortable, solidarity would not be worth much!
 It's people's willingness to stand for what's right or have integrity of service even when it's hard that gives relationships strength.
 It's also what allows people to deeply trust each other.

+Ohiyesa described how far the Sioux took this bravery: "'Let neither cold, hunger, nor pain, nor the fear of them, neither the bristling teeth of danger nor the very jaws of death itself, prevent you from doing a good deed,' said an old chief to a scout who was about to seek the buffalo in midwinter for the relief of a starving people.
+This was his childlike conception of courage."

 When people are trained not to choose and uphold their own laws, and they're punished for illegally upholding the law, they're essentially trained for cowardice.
 Instead of standing for what's right at all costs, submissive people learn to maximize their safety and comfort while hoping the police take care of the problems.
 Some people, such as police or soldiers, are trained to show bravery but only when they're following orders.
+Thus abusive and selfish behavior continues, seemingly endlessly.

 ### Integrity and Bravery can be Practiced